LogeshVel/Logesh_Sakthivel.github.io/README.md

       >To-Do APP for the CLI users.
       >You can add tasks to your list.
 Mark the task as done.
 Remove the task without marking it as done.

-      >This APP has 3 lists.

-          - Active to-do tasks list
-          - Done tasks list
-          - Removed tasks list (task is removed from to-do list without marking it as done)

-      >Delete command deletes the tasks permanently from the lists.

       >[Github link](https://github.com/LogeshVel/todo)